degdigital/UIEmailEcosystem/README.md

 [AVOID DOING THESE THINGS WHEN WRITING INLINE STYLES]

-### CSS Stylesheets
+### CSS Embedded Stylesheets
-CSS Stylesheets are utilized when an email is built in the traditional responsive manner or as progressive enhancement when needed.
+CSS embedded stylesheets are utilized when an email is built in the traditional responsive manner or as progressive enhancement when needed.

 **Sass**
 * DEG utilizes [Sass](http://sass-lang.com/) to process CSS files and aims to write modern and future-friendly CSS based on W3C specifications while avoiding the proprietary syntax of preproccesors whenever possible.